-Applications to participate in the 2019 Future Technologists Graduate Program will open in February 2018 for a two month period.
+Applications to participate in the 2020 Future Technologists Graduate Program will open in February 2019 for a two month period.

-What is the Future Technologists Program?
+What is the Future Technologists Graduate Program?

 To be considered for these roles you must:

-- Be assessed as suitable to hold and maintain a Positive Vetting security clearance;
+- be assessed as suitable to hold and maintain a Positive Vetting security clearance;

-- Be willing to relocate to Canberra.
+- be willing to relocate to Canberra

 Applicants should also be able to: